isb-cgc/readthedocs/docs/source/sections/data/COSMIC_about.rst

   - *eg* the base account tb@mylab.org might have a longer-form alias like thomas.brown@mylab.org

 **Note:**
 After going through the registration process described above, there will be a short delay before your Google identity is granted the necessary access to BigQuery and the COSMIC data resources.
-If you get an error when running the sample query in this section, please wait 10-15 minutes and then try again.
+If you get an error when running a query, please wait 10-15 minutes and then try again.
 If you are still not successful, please `verify <https://accounts.google.com/ForgotPasswd>`_ that the Google ID you have provided is a valid Google account.
 If you are still not able to run the sample query given below, please contact us at feedback@isb-cgc.org.